-Compared to the previous reporting period, portfolio companies made solid progress in their impact performance, leading to an increase in various sustainability indicators.
-However, the economic downturn in 2023 also affected the agricultural sector, resulting in slower progress for some portfolio companies.
-Additionally, portfolio companies Fairphone and Augmenta exited the Fund.
+It is important to note that, due to this methodological change, some impact results for 2024 might appear lower compared to 2023.
+Despite this, portfolio companies made solid progress in their impact performance during the previous reporting period, leading to improvements in various sustainability indicators.
+However, the economic downturn in 2024 affected the agricultural sector, resulting in slower progress for some portfolio companies.
+Additionally, portfolio company Connecterra exited the Fund.
 This did not significantly affect the performance of sustainability indicators.